layar/tornado-putmetric/README.md

 * `TornadoCloudWatch` -- simple class sending metric one by one
 * `BatchingTornadoCloudWatch` -- periodically sends metrics in batches of up to 20; use one instance per app

-Since CloudWatch has only 1 minute resolution, there is no need to send metric more often than that.
+Typically you'd use `BatchingTornadoCloudWatch`.
+Since CloudWatch has only 1 minute resolution, there is no need to send metric more often than that, thus `BatchingTornadoCloudWatch` will gather metric and send them periodically (by default once per minute) in batches.

 Usage
 -----

-Very simple usage example, without exception handling.
+Very simple usage example.
+Skipped the exception handling, to keep the example concise.

     import tornado.ioloop
     import tornado.web